mijiturka/flask-uwsgi-nginx/README.md

 $ sudo docker build -t server_image .
 ```

-Or, to set the port:
+Or, to set the port to something other than 8000:
 ```
-$ sudo docker build -t --build-arg FLASK_PORT=6000 server_image .
+$ sudo docker build --build-arg FLASK_PORT=6000 -t server_image .
 ```

 ## Run